 The viewing area is shaded by forest and kept fresh by the falling water, providing welcome relief from the heat.
 The water levels vary throughout the year, with spring providing the most dramatic scenes.

 The hike to reach BX Falls is incredibly short and easy (700m return), with the hardest part being a 89 step staircase.
-The path follows the BX Creek from the Tillicum Road trailhead, a peaceful walking experience in its own right.

 There is the option of visiting BX Falls as part of a longer hike (6.6km return), from the Star Road trailhead.
 For more details, read the dedicated feature within our Vernon hikes post.

-Hike Middleton Mountain
+Hike to the top of Middleton Mountain

-When it comes to things to do in Vernon, visiting Middleton Mountain is an absolute must.
 In addition to offering magnificent views of lakes and rolling grassland, hiking this trail is also an excellent way to orient yourself when visiting Vernon for the first time.

 There are four different hiking loops in the summit area, all being relatively flat once you have ascended to the plateau itself.
 The perimeter loop is 3km and features panoramas of Kalamalka Lake, downtown Vernon, Swan Lake and beyond.